 Employers of cross-border workers should now consider whether their workers will require such permits.
 However, employers should also be aware that this status will not lead to settlement in the UK in the future.
 If the applicant is able and willing to move to the UK before the end of the year, they could then apply for pre-settled status under the EU Settlement Scheme instead, which would give them greater rights to live and work in the UK.

 This article is from the November 2020 issue of Employment and Immigration Law Update, our monthly newsletter for HR professionals.
 To download the latest issue, please visit the newsletter section of our website.
-For more details regarding any of the matters covered in this update, please contact Clare Hedges or Janice Leggett in our Immigration Team.
+For more details regarding any of the matters covered in this update, please contact Janice Leggett in our Immigration Team.

 The content of this article is for general information only.
 It is not, and should not be taken as, legal advice.
 If you require any further information in relation to this article please contact the author in the first instance.
 Law covered as at November 2020.